11. Filters¶

 And as we have learned, square pulses are not efficient because they use an excess amount of spectrum:

-So what we do is we “pulse shape” these blocky-looking symbols so that they take up less bandwidth in the frequency domain.
+So what we do is we “pulse shape” these block-looking symbols so that they take up less bandwidth in the frequency domain.
 We “pulse shape” by using a low-pass filter because it discards the higher frequency components of our symbols.
 Below shows an example of symbols in the time (top) and frequency (bottom) domain, before and after a pulse-shaping filter has been applied:

 Note how much quicker the signal drops off in frequency.
 The sidelobes are ~30 dB lower after pulse shaping; that’s 1,000x less!
 And more importantly, the main lobe is narrower, so less spectrum is used for the same amount of bits per second.